ekohe/wulin_master/README.md

   `:dynamic_options`
   This option is only useful for some relation column, For examplem Post belongs ot Category, in Post grid category cell editor should be a drop-down, if set `:dynamic_options` to true for category column in Post grid, where will be a 'Add new option' option at botoom of categroy drop-down.
 When you click 'Add new option' option, category create dialog form will be popuped, you can create a new category in that form and then drop-down will selected the created category automatically.

+  `:required`
+  Generally this option is calculated automatically due to the precence validation of the column, but can also be explicitly specified.
+Possible values are true and false.

   `:distinct`
   This option is only useful for text column.